 What is Hoarding Disorder?

 Hoarding disorder is a long-term and consistent difficulty getting rid of possessions.
-People who suffer from the disorder accumulate personal possessions and are reluctant to discard them because they believe they might have a need for the items in the future.
+People who suffer from the disorder accumulate personal possessions and are reluctant to discard them because they believe they might require the items in the future.
 The accumulated items often have little or no value to anyone but the hoarder.
-The prospect of discarding the items causes the sufferer profound distress.
+The prospect of discarding the items causes the hoarder profound distress.

 In severe cases, the accumulation of items creates inconvenient or unsafe living conditions for the hoarder.
 Spaces and surfaces fill with items and become unusable, and it is often difficult to move through the hoarder’s living and storage spaces.